Blackamoor (decorative arts): Collections

-The 'kneeling slave' holding a sundial on his head outside Dunham Massey Hall was removed by the National Trust in 2020 after the murder of George Floyd for its degrading depiction.
+The "kneeling slave" holding a sundial on his head outside Dunham Massey Hall was removed by the National Trust in 2020 after the murder of George Floyd for its degrading depiction.

 The Mohr mit Smaragdstufe ("Moor with Emerald Cluster"), in the collection of the Grünes Gewölbe in Dresden, Germany, created by Balthasar Permoser in 1724, is a richly decorated statue with jewels, 63.8 cm tall.

 The Dunham Massey Hall sundial depicts a blackamoor carrying the sundial above his head.
 From the period of the Atlantic slave trade, it has also been categorised as a 'kneeling slave'.
 The statue was set up as one monument to honour the 1st Earl of Warrington by his son, the second Earl in c.
 1735.
 It was cast after a model by John Nost I for William III of England's Privy Garden at Hampton Court Palace.
 In June 2020, the National Trust removed the Grade II-listed statue from the forecourt of Dunham Massey Hall.

 Aleksandr Pushkin had a blackamoor figurine on his desk to remind him of Abram Petrovich Gannibal, his great-grandfather.
 This figure can be seen in his former St. Petersburg apartment, now turned into a museum.

 Vogue editor Diana Vreeland had a famous collection of blackamoor figurines and blackamoor jewelry and famously said: “Have I ever showed you my little blackamoor heads from Cartier with their enameled turbans?
 I'm told it's not in good taste to wear blackamoors anymore, but I think I'll revive them."
 Civil rights activist and pop star Anita Pointer of the Pointer Sisters has some blackamoor pieces in her extensive collection of black memorabilia that she started in the 1970s.
 As a child, she witnessed extreme racial oppression in her mother's hometown, Prescott.
 When she started traveling abroad, she was amazed that she could find collectible pieces in other parts of the world that told the same story as Black American history.

 Heraldry

-The Scottish crest badge of Clan MacLellan featuring the head of Black Morrow.

-The flag of Sardinia, including four "Maure" motifs, or Moors' heads.

 In heraldry, a blackamoor may be a charge in the blazon, or description of a coat of arms.
 The isolated head of a moor is blazoned "a Maure" or a "moor's head".

 The reasons for the inclusion of a blackamoor head vary.
 The Moor's head on the crest that appears on the arms of Lord Kirkcudbright, and in consequence the modern crest badge used by Clan MacLellan is supposed to derive from the killing of a moorish bandit known as Black Morrow.
 The blazon is a naked arm supporting on the point of a sword, a moor's head.
-Other examples appear to depict captives; the flag of Sardinia and the neighboring Corsica, derived from the coat of arms of Aragon, depict Maures heads with bandanas.